HanxunH/Detect-CLIP-Backdoor-Samples/README.md

 **Note: These pre-trained models contain backdoors.**

 ---
+## HuggingFace

+A collection of pre-trained models with interjected backdoor triggers is available on [HuggingFace](https://huggingface.co/models?other=arxiv:2502.01385).
+An example demonstrating how to use these models can be found in the [HuggingFaceExample.ipynb](HuggingFaceExample.ipynb) notebook.
+These models correspond to the results reported in Tables 1, 10, and 11 of our paper, and they can be used for quick [verification](QuickStart.ipynb) of backdoor sample detection or for conducting experiments on detecting backdoored models.

+---
 ## Reproduce results from the paper

 Due to the dynamic nature of web-scale datasets, some URLs may expire, making it difficult to reproduce the exact clean accuracy.
 However, the attack success rate and detection results remain unaffected.